|

 special thanks goes out to certain OHS faculty members who contributed

-memory material: first, our music teacher and band/orchestra director,
+material our memories are made of: first, our music teacher and band/orchestra director,

 Allan